Allisonn12/Dev_Prox/README.md

    1. Config.php
       Connection to the database.
    2. Function.php
-      This file inherits values from the usercsv.php
+      This file inherits values from the objects.php
    3. Connection.sql
       Import this file on your Xampp (phpmyadmin)server->import->choose file->"import".
       It will create the database and tables needs to run the application.